matter-labs/zksync-lite-docs/docs/api/sdk/python/tutorial.md

 ## Connecting to zkSync network

-To interact with Sync network users need to know the endpoint of the operator node.
+To interact with zkSync network users need to know the endpoint of the operator node.

 ```python
 from zksync_sdk import HttpJsonRPCTransport, ZkSyncProviderV01, network